El-Padre12/El-Padre12/README.md

 ## Hi there, I'm Angel👋

-Im a Cloud Bachelor student at Northwest Vista college, and an aspiring Cloud Engineer with some selfmade experience.
+Jr. SRE - Cloud Bachelor Student - Husband/Father.

 ## Continously Learning
+- Familiar with Linux, Git, Python, YAML(Ansible), Terraform, and AWS.
-Im currently learning AWS, Docker, AgenticAI, and Python.
-I Have fundamental knowledge of Computer Networks(Cisco,Ansible), Linux/Windows, and Server Hardware.
+- Im currently learning Docker, Github Actions, and Kubernetes.
+- I have fundamental knowledge of Computer Networks, Windows, and Server Hardware.
-I am also trying my hand at web development, with a pragmatic approach to website building.
+- Currently working on deploying a 2-node Kubernetes cluster on my home network, with a GitOps CD approach to managing it.

 ## Job
-My current day-job is Peer Academic Coach at my local college, and I am freelance cloud technologies tutor and amateur web developer.
+My current day-job is Student-Jr SRE at my local college, I also freelance tutor cloud technologies.

+## Interests
+When I'm not cosplaying as a sysadmin at home I'm either walking in nature, working out, or watching one the same 10 movies I love.

 ## Stats
 <a href="https://github.com/El-Padre12">